ykwang20/Guardians_as_You_Fall/README.md

 ### Deploy a Custom Model
 1. `cd unitree_legged_sdk`
 2. Export a TorchScript model of your custom model.
 This could be accomplished in https://github.com/wangyiji20/Fall_Recovery_control/blob/minimal/legged_gym/scripts/play.py by setting `EXPORT_POLICY = True`.
 3. Write your control source code `source.cpp` to receive sensor data （filter the data if needed), inference, and perform action.
-An example can be found here https://github.com/wangyiji20/Fall_Recovery_control/blob/minimal/source.cpp.
 4. Edit the `CMakeLists.txt`:
 ```
 cmake_minimum_required(VERSION 2.8.3)